FireRat666/shorter/README.md

 *   **Link Analytics**: Track the number of clicks for each link to provide basic usage statistics.
 *   **Password-Protected Links**: Add an option to require a password before a user can be redirected to the destination URL.
 *   **QR Code Generation**: Automatically generate a downloadable QR code for each created short link.
-*   **"Remember Me"**: Add a "Remember Me" option to the login page to allow for longer-lived sessions.
 *   **Public API**: Create a RESTful API for programmatic link creation and management, protected by API keys.
 *   **Abuse Reporting**: Add a form, protected by a captcha, for users to report links that violate the Terms of Service.